-With 36% of all the websites today powered by WordPress, there’s no doubt WordPress is the king of web development.
-However, it’s still open to vulnerabilities from many sides.
+With 39.8% of all the websites today powered by WordPress, there’s no doubt that WordPress is the king of web development.
+However, it’s still open to vulnerabilities from many every side.

 Now, running a WordPress powered website requires you to keep an eye on core updates for one, being on top of your plugin and theme updates.

-Also making sure you are using a secure hosting environment and keeping current versions of critical technologies like PHP and MySQL, for example.
-Finally, it takes simple steps like using of two-factor authentication to keep WordPress, FTP or your Hosting account credentials secure.
+While making sure that you are using a secure hosting environment and keeping current versions of critical technologies like PHP and MySQL.
+Finally, it takes simple steps like using two-factor authentication to keep WordPress, FTP or your Hosting account credentials secure.

 A range of API and CDN options, with modern browsers abilities and all of the WP drawbacks together grew the web development scene towards helping to find better front-end solutions.

 It’s not because WordPress is a bad option, and yes, this blog and many websites I and many others built use WordPress.
 It’s more than right now, the use of static site generators and a fast CDN-powered distribution is an option from performance and security standpoint.